joshcanhelp/josh-to-11/content/post/2020-01-15-rock-your-code-reviews-webinar.md

 - Finding defects?
 Knowledge sharing?
 - Microsoft says: code improvements and finding defects
-- Unreviewed code is 2x more likley to introduce defects
+- Unreviewed code is 2x more likely to introduce defects
 - 80% of code reviews lead to code improvements
 - Only 15% of issues _related_ to defects
 - What are code reviews about? (decreasing percentage of issues)